 buffer, the live link buffer will automatically update to display the

 current file.
 Delete the live link buffer or window, or show a

 different buffer there, to stop the live linking.

 - runs the "viewer" for that file; the program assigned to it

 according to Windows file associations.
 For executable files, it runs

 the program.
-For document files, it typically runs the Windows
+For document files, it typically runs the Windows program

-setting for that type of file, by calling an
+that type of file, by calling an

-you can customize.
+epsilon-viewer script you can

 - displays the MS-Windows properties dialog for that file or